Hamedmohammadi77/IOT-HM-Works/README.md

 # 🔌 IOT-HM-Works

-A collection of IoT exercises and experiments built with Arduino.
+A collection of IoT exercises and experiments built with Arduino and ESP32.

 ---